 - If no powermeter, these are completely Full Gas efforts, as hard as you can go efforts, Heart Rate will lag behind and not represent your effort.

-- Identify what value is 170% of your FTP**
+- Identify what value is 170% of FTP**

 - Be well rested, fueled, motivated and hydrated for your workout

-- Find a quite / flat stretch of road that is free of stop signs / stop lights / or cross traffic.
+- Find a quiet / flat stretch of road that is free of stop signs / stop lights / or cross traffic.